foxmk/scalatest-workshop/docs/slides.md

 List(0, 1, 2, 2, 99, 3, 3, 3, 5) should contain inOrder (1, 2, 3)
 ```

-note:. more collections

 ---

 ```scala
 val pearlInAShell = DeeplyNestedClass(Foo(Bar(Baz(Quux("eat me!")))))
 pearlInAShell should matchPattern { case DeeplyNestedClass(Foo(Bar(Baz(Quux(_))))) => }
 ```

-note: what if we don’t care about concrete value inside? we can use match pattern

 ---